-Compared with USB 3.0, the transfer rate of USB 2.0 is extremely slow, which is at 480 megabits/s (60MB/s).
+Compared with USB 3.0 speed, USB 2.0 speed is extremely slow, which is at 480 megabits/s (60MB/s).
 Although it is a bit slow for data transfer, for connecting peripherals such as keyboards, mice or headsets and the similar, the speed is sufficient.

 Want to know your USB drive’s data transfer speed?
 How to test?
 If you don't know, don't worry.
 Next, I will show you the way to test the data transfer speed of USB 2.0 and 3.0 in the real world.

 To test the data transfer rate of USB 2.0 and 3.0 devices, a free disk benchmarking tool - MiniTool Partition Wizard Free Edition is recommended.

 MiniTool Partition Wizard Free Edition is a free partition manager & disk benchmarking tool.
 Its disk benchmark feature can help you measure storage performance by testing its sequential and random read/write speeds.